OneSignalDevelopers/unsubscribe-page-sample/README.md

 # Custom Email Unsubscribe Pages

 This repository is a comprehensive guide for implementing custom email unsubscribe features using OneSignal's API.
-Aimed at developers, it provides two examples to demonstrate how you can provide your users a seamless and secure unsubscribe process.
+Aimed at developers, it provides two examples to demonstrate how you can provide users with a seamless and secure unsubscribe process.

 1. **Custom Unsubscribe Form**: This example uses a simple HTML form with a single "Unsubscribe" button.
 The form's `action` and `method` attributes are dynamically set using JavaScript, which constructs the appropriate OneSignal API endpoint based on URL query parameters.